wrathematics/pcapack/README.md

 * LAPACK and BLAS libraries (will use R's if installing the R package)
 * R >= 2.14.0 and the RNACI package (if installing the R package)

-Both the R package and the standalone library require cmake, because if you so much as think the word "autotools" around me, I'll punch you in the stomach.
+Both the R package and the standalone library require cmake.

 To install the R package, simply execute: